One of the most common reactions people have when you tell them you will be financially independent at age 33 is: “But.. what will you do?!“.

 Spending all of my time with people who I love and doing things that really matter

-I am going to do exactly what I want when I retire early.
+I am going to do exactly what I want when I become financially independent.

-However, even though I am retired, I might still want to work.
+However, even though I can retire from normal full-time work, I might still want to work.
 In fact, I am quite sure that I will be working after I am retired.

 I really like working in many ways – I just don’t like being dependent on work to make a living.
 As Mr. Money Moustache once said: “Working is a lot more fun when you don’t need the money“.